We Brits love to talk about the weather. Hot or cold, snowy or windy, we pretty much always want the opposite of the

 Mia and Chris are both Rottweilers but at different ends of the scale.
 Mia is small, Chris is large.
 Both dogs fit the same size coat because of the adjustable neck and belly strap.

-At 13, Mia struggles with the heat.
+Mia always struggled with the heat.
 It visibly slows her down, she drinks less water which impacts on her stomach and she gets tired out very easily.
 So when this started happening three years ago, we started trying all sorts to help her regulate herself better to stop her from doubling down on the heat by getting ill too.

 She gets ice cube treats, we keep her out of the heat as much as we can and I'll find cool spots to work in so she can stay cool herself.
 We've also tried various products and some have worked okay for short periods but often wetted her coat making her a bit irritated at the same time and didn't really cover enough fur-space to cool her down all over, the one we have been using for sure after we read this article at All Women Stalk is the CBD oil for pets and have worked wonderful for her.

 The ClimaCOOL dog cooling coat helped us to help her stay cool before, during and after short garden trips to the loo and I found I could use it little and often, helping to prepare us for visits to the vet, trips around the garden and heading up to bed because upstairs retains heat and can be stifling.